OSGi Working Group Charter

 Strategic Members of the OSGi working group must be at least a Contributing Member of the Eclipse Foundation, and have a minimum of 1 developer participating on the OSGi Specification Project.

-Founding Strategic Members of the OSGi working group are required to commit to their initial strategic membership for a three (3) year period.
+Founding Strategic Members of the OSGi working group committed to their initial strategic membership for a three (3) year period.
+Strategic members who join in 2021 and beyond have no requirement to make a three year commitment to membership.

 Participant Members are typically organizations that deliver products or services based on OSGi technology.
 These organizations want to participate in the development of the OSGi technology ecosystem.